mofakhamr/dt-patching/README.txt

     - Set Views Pager to show all 100 rows;
     - Set DataTables style plugin setting 'Default Page Length' in the fieldset PAGINATION AND PAGE LENGTH to 25.

 * DataTables also allows for columns to be either visible, hidden or expandable.
   You can select these options under the fieldset HIDDEN AND EXPANDABLE COLUMNS.

 * A new fieldset DEFER LOADING OF ADDITIONAL RECORDS has been added, this setting takes advantage of DataTables deferLoading, deferRender and ajax options by only rendering HTML for rows up to 'Default Page Length'.
 The rest of the rows will be made available over ajax - greatly reducing page weight and memory usage.

+-- Extensions --

+* Currently only Responsive, Select and Buttons are implemented, to keep in line with the previous module capabilities.

+* To enable any or all of the three available extensions, you need to download either the regular or bootstrap versions of both CSS and JS files.

+* First you need to create a folder called "extensions" in the same place you put the datatables folder, so it will look like this: datatables/media/js/jquery.dataTables.js datatables/extensions

+* Then for you place each extension into a subfolder of extension, named after the extension itself: datatables/extensions/responsive/ datatables/extensions/responsive/dataTables.responsive.min.js datatables/extensions/responsive/responsive.bootstrap.min.css

+* Bootstrap is different to extensions and as such should be placed in a bootstrap subfolder: datatables/media/js/jquery.dataTables.js datatables/bootstrap datatables/bootstrap/dataTables.bootstrap.min.js datatables/bootstrap/dataTables.bootstrap.min.css

+-- Notes --

+* Awaiting development:
+    - CDN Sourced files and Datatables own bundling.
+    - Minified DataTables JS, currently only the full file.